anycable/docs.anycable.io/docs/realtime-web.md

   receiver must tolerate an occasional duplicate.
 Socket.IO offers this as an opt-in through acknowledgments and its retries option.
-- **Exactly-once delivery** guarantees that every message arrives, and arrives a single time, which requires deduplication on top of retries; Ably implements it by assigning every message a unique serial number and discarding any resend whose serial it has already seen.
+- **Exactly-once delivery** guarantees that every message arrives, and arrives a single time, which requires deduplication on top of retries.
+Ably implements it by assigning every message a unique serial number, and AnyCable achieves it through its server and client SDK working together: every broadcast in a reliable stream carries an incrementing offset, and a reconnecting client resumes from the last offset it saw, with neither a gap nor a repeat.
 - **Connection state recovery** is Socket.IO's name for restoring a briefly disconnected client's state, including its subscriptions and the events it missed; Ably calls the same idea resuming a connection, and AnyCable